junxit/us-congress-bills-114/metadata.md

 - 2015-05-19 — Placed on the Union Calendar, Calendar No. 87.
 - 2015-05-19 — Reported by the Committee on Science, Space, and Technology.
 H. Rept.
 114-122.
 - 2015-05-19 — Reported by the Committee on Science, Space, and Technology.
 H. Rept.
 114-122.
+- 2015-05-20 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.